Nikhil26062000/Netflix-GPT/README.md

 - BugFix : If user is not login he was easily redirecting to browse page and vice-versa
 - Unsubscribed to the onAuthStateChanged callback
 - Made constant.js to add constant variable in one place
+- Register on TMDB website and get the API ACCESS TOKEN
+- Fetch data from TMDB API and update that data in store
+- Made our custom hook to make code more readable

 # Features we are going to build with